UMAI/SelectionAlgorithm/README.md

 # SelectionAlgorithm

-Realization of an algorithm for finding the k^th smallest number in array (using median of medians)
+Realization of an algorithm for finding the k^th smallest number in array (using median of medians).

 ### Complexity